Bellaire, Texas 77402-2187

 All good things must end in life, and so did Scott's carefree college days.
 Upon graduation with honors from SUNY-Albany in 1982, Scott packed his record albums into his 1974 Buick Century and headed south by southwest to Houston, Texas.
 The first 30 miles of this trip were symbolic of Scott's Texas experience over the past 30 years.
 Despite having the car thoroughly checked by a mechanic, while driving over the Outerbridge Crossing, barely one-half hour outside of Queens, New York, Scott heard a loud BANG and immediately pulled over.
 The date was August 12, 1982, and the loud bang Scott heard was the exploding of a high pressure line that was attached to the air-conditioning compressor.
 The temperature in New Jersey was a balmy 77 degrees, so Scott figured he could wait to have the air conditioning fixed when he got to Houston.
 Boy, was that ever a mistake!
 On August 14, 1982, Scott pulled into Houston, Texas.
 The temperature and the humidity were both hovering around 100.
 Welcome to Texas!!!

 As the years have rolled by, Scott and Lisa find themselves early in the second decade of the 21st Century with four strong and sturdy adult sons.
-Despite authoring and/or presenting all or part of over 125 continuing legal education articles and presentations, Scott's proudest accomplishment is the loving relationship that he has with Lisa, his wife and life partner of 34 years, and his four sons– Daniel, a proteomics scientist for BioNTech US in Cambridge, Mass., and a PhD graduate from the David H. Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology; Jared, a mathematics teacher and assistant baseball coach at Memorial High School in Spring Branch, Houston, Texas; Benjamin, the Marketing Program Manager for Buzz Points, Inc., in Austin, Texas; and Jacob, an academics honors graduate of Cedar Valley College in Lancaster, Texas, and pitcher on the Cedar Valley Suns intercollegiate baseball team.
+Despite authoring and/or presenting all or part of over 140 continuing legal education articles and presentations, Scott's proudest accomplishment is the loving relationship that he has with Lisa, his wife and life partner of 35 years, and his four sons– Daniel, a senior proteomics scientist for BioNTech US in Cambridge, Mass., and a PhD graduate from the David H. Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology; Jared, a mathematics teacher and assistant baseball coach at Memorial High School in Spring Branch, Houston, Texas; Benjamin, the Marketing Program Manager for Buzz Points, Inc., in Austin, Texas; and Jacob, a political science dean’s list student at the University of Houston scheduled for graduation in May of 2022, and an academic honors graduate of Cedar Valley College in Lancaster, Texas, and pitcher on the Cedar Valley Suns intercollegiate baseball team.

 If you would like to speak with Attorney Scott Rothenberg, please call or email our office.